stardog-union/launchpad-docs/README.md

 - **Required:** No
 - **Default:** `2 * CPU cores + 1`

+#### `DESIGNER_STORAGE_ENABLED`

+The `DESIGNER_STORAGE_ENABLED` is used to configure the storage location for projects in Stardog Designer.
+By default, this should be set to `true`.
+This will default to storing all Designer projects in the Launchpad database.
+If this is set to `false` then project storage in the Launchpad database will be disabled and all projects will be stored in a user browser's local storage.

+- **Required:** No
+- **Default:** not set

 ### Login Provider Configuration

 This section details the configuration options available for the SSO provider used to log users into Launchpad.